-- Memorise your PIN and passwords, never write them down or share them, not even with a bank official.
+- Memorise your PIN and passwords and never write them down or share them, not even with a bank official.

 - Make sure your PIN and passwords cannot be seen when you enter them.